Our Musical Director

 In January 2019, Hart and Soul Choir moved our practice venue to Hanslope Village Hall, in Hartwell’s neighbouring village.
 As a third of members were already from Hanslope we immediately felt at home, and have gained several more singers from the village.

-After a recruitment drive we were lucky to find a very promising replacement choir leader.
-In October 2019, Anna Lusty, an accomplished and enthusiastic young lady with a vast amount of experience with community choirs, joined us.
+After a recruitment drive we were lucky to find Anna Lusty as our replacement choir leader.
+In Autumn 2019, Anna, an accomplished and enthusiastic young lady with a vast amount of experience with community choirs, joined us.
 Anna brings with her the same energy and gentle encouragement that allows us all to feel we can achieve anything.

 Through the choir many friendships have been made, and social groups have formed.
 We often have trips to the theatre or music events, and we hope we’ve spread more joy through our regular performances at village